Many of us have at least once wondered why saving money is so important.

 You can save money for just about everything!

-Some people will have one savings account for everything, while others break it down into multiple categories.
+Some people will have one high interest savings account for everything, while others break it down into multiple categories.
 Such as;

 - Emergency funds